ashhhlynn/recipe-manager/README.md

 - Active Model Serializers

 ## Features
-- Register and log in with BCrypt gem
+- Register and log in authenticated with BCrypt gem
+- Create recipes to share with other users
+- View recipe index with reviews and rating averages on 5-star scale
-- Search recipes by title and filter by category
+- Search index by keyword and sort by category, title, date, rating, and review count
-- Sort recipes by alphabetical order, date, number of reviews, and highest rating
-- Share recipes
-- Rate and review recipes, and view reviews by other users
-- Store and remove recipes under a personal favorites list
+- Store or remove recipes under favorites, rate and leave reviews

 ## Media
 ### Home Screen